acdlite/recompose/README.md

 Most of the time when we talk about composition in React, we're talking about composition of components.
 For example, a `<Blog>` component may be composed of many `<Post>` components, which are composed of many `<Comment>` components.

-However, that's only the beginning.
 Recompose focuses on another unit of composition: **higher-order components** (HoCs).
 HoCs are functions that accept a base component and return a new component with additional functionality.
 They can be used to abstract common tasks into reusable pieces.

 Recompose provides a toolkit of helper functions for creating higher-order components.
-Most of these helpers are themselves higher-order components.
-You can compose the helpers together to make new HoCs, or apply them to a base component.

 ## [Should I use this?
 Performance and other concerns](docs/performance.md)